-The regional FIU boss said Nigeria will provide financial support for the software that Liberia FIU will shortly use, in the enhancement of its work for efficiency in the fight against money laundering and countering of terrorist financing.
+The regional FIU boss said Nigeria will provide financial support for the software that Liberia FIU will shortly use, in the enhancement of its work for efficiency in the fight against money laundering and paper at the Liberia National no matter the situation.

-GIABA ended its advocacy

-mission here last week with a courtesy call on President George Weah.
+GIABA ended its advocacy mission here last week with a courtesy call on President George Weah.
 The GIABA delegation expressed optimism that issues proffered to Mr. Weah and other political authorities during their interactions will be timely implemented.